Prof. Dr. hc. Dipl.-Inform.

 - New Club of Paris – Co-Founder and Secretary General

-- Viktor Kaplan Medal of the Upper-Austrian patent holders and inventors’ association
+- Recipient of the Kaplan Medal of the Austrian patent holders and inventors’ association

 - GIS GmbH – Vice Chairman of the Supervisory Board